-EnEd 560, Creative Project and Paper 1 EnEd 575, International Environmental Education 3 Summer II: MayEnEd 535, Land Management for EE2EnEd 560, Creative Project and Paper2EnEd 580, Practicum in Environmental Education2 MAEE Student Learning Outcomes Upon completion of the environmental education program, graduates will: Exhibit and promote systems thinking by integrating knowledge from multiple disciplines into the design and delivery of environmental education.
+Summer II: May 1 EnEd 536, Land Management for EE II 1 EnEd 562, Creative Project and Paper III 2 EnEd 581, Practicum in Environmental Education II 2 MAEE Student Learning Outcomes Upon completion of the environmental education program, graduates will: Exhibit and promote systems thinking by integrating knowledge from multiple disciplines into the design and delivery of environmental education.
 Demonstrate an approach to environmental education that reflects an understanding of ecological processes common to all systems in rural, natural and urban settings.
-3. Be proficient in the design, implementation, and assessment of environmental education programs and be familiar with the use of sociological research methods for evaluation.
-4. Be competent in teaching skills and practices needed for the delivery of experiential, inquiry and field-based environmental education programs.
-5. Be able to recommend and utilize best practices in leading people in the context of environmental education, to facilitate policy and/or behavioral change in individuals, organizations, and society in order to improve or preserve our environment.Be able to evaluate resources and apply skills necessary for managing resources for the successful delivery of environmental education programs.
+Be proficient in the design, implementation, and assessment of environmental education programs and be familiar with the use of sociological research methods for evaluation.
+Be competent in teaching skills and practices needed for the delivery of experiential, inquiry and field-based environmental education programs.
+Be able to recommend and utilize best practices in leading people in the context of environmental education, to facilitate policy and/or behavioral change in individuals, organizations, and society in order to improve or preserve our environment.
+Be able to evaluate resources and apply skills necessary for managing resources for the successful delivery of environmental education programs.
 Environmental education courses ENED 510 Natural History of So.
-Great Lakes ENED 515 Research Methods This course investigates a wide range of research strategies that an environmental educator may use and/or encounter in the course of their career.
-The applied approach is primarily as a leader or director who is either evaluating an existing program, or designing a new program.
-We will also review and interpret both qualitative and quantitative studies (i.e. gathering information on people or natural resources) in ecological, social, and educational research and spend significant time conceptualizing your 11 month-long MA project.
-ENED 520 Principles of Environmental Educ ENED 525 Environmental Issues & History specialty programs, such as summer camps and public programs.
-Assessment of student performance will occur after each of the three programming time blocks and as part of the final evaluation.
-Repeated for a total of 6 credit hours.

-ENED 530 Leadership & Admin for Env Educ
+Great Lakes ENED 515 Research Methods ENED 520 Principles of Environmental Educ ENED 525 Environmental Issues & History ENED 530 Leadership & Admin for Env Educ a nature center, and team development.

 ENED 535 Land Management for Env Education

+ENED 536 Land Management for EE II

 ENED 550 Faith, Peacemaking and Environment

 ENED 560 Creative Project and Paper

+ENED 561 Creative Project and Paper II

+ENED 562 Creative Project & Paper III

 ENED 570 Professional Field Studies in EE

 ENED 575 International Environmental Educ

-ENED 580 Practicum in Environmental Educ